logyball/rusty-mancala/mancala_rfc.md

 ### Overview

-The Manacala protocol is a multi-purpose in nature.
+The Manacala protocol is multi-purpose in nature.
 The primary goal of the protocol is to support a fully-featured client/server Mancala implementation that can be developed in any programming language.
-It allows users to establish a communication framework for find creating games, finding other players, customizing their experience, and playing Mancala against another player.
+It allows users to establish a communication framework for finding and creating games, finding other players, customizing their experience, and playing Mancala against another player.
 This protocol is designed to be implemented over TCP, but could theoretically be used over any communication medium capable of transmitting arrays of bytes with a known length.